A 2024 Guide to Cybersecurity in the Trucking Industry

 Unfortunately, the real dispatchers have no way of knowing they’re assigning an order to a scammer since they’re being presented with real credentials.
 The victim of the scam will also be responsible for the customer’s shipment despite not knowing the order was even made in the first place.
 Most drivers that fall victim to these scams only become aware of it after a customer or dispatcher comes inquiring about a missing order under that driver’s name.

-To avoid this risk and make sure identity theft doesn’t happen to you, we recommend signing up for official load boards and only using those platforms to conduct business.
+To avoid this risk and make sure identity theft doesn’t happen to you, we recommend signing up for official load boards and using those platforms to conduct business.
+Only work with reputable brokers that have the resources and technology to help keep your business protected.

 Don’t ignore software and application updates